Books

 BigCeramicsStore.com

-"Water Under the Bridge".
-This mini-exhibit created for a college art class highlights the cycle of clay dating back to antiquity.
-The cycle begins with wet chunks of clay scavenged along a riverbank.
-It's then formed into shapes like pinch pots and adobe bricks (clay mixed with sand) to build homes.
-Over the course of time, these creations eventually fall into ruin, becoming shards and eventually dust.
+This mini-exhibit created for an art class highlights the cycle of clay.
+It starts with wet chunks of clay scavenged along a riverbank.
+The clay is formed into shapes like pinch pots and adobe bricks.
+Over time, these creations fall into ruin, becoming shards (if the clay was fired), or dry clay ready for the next project.
 Thanks to Ianna Frisby for the idea behind the display.

 Much easier to acquire and shape than either metal or wood, clay also involves fewer tools and no brute strength whatsoever.
-With little more than your two hands and a campfire, you can create products that will last for millenia.
-More importantly, if and when apocalyptic events transpire, ceramics skills will not only avail you to the creature comforts of life, they'll pave the way for learning other critical trades, like masonry, glass-forming, chemistry, and smelting.
+With little more than your two hands and a campfire, you, too, can create works of art that will be featured in a museum in the next millenium.
+More importantly, should apocalyptic events transpire on Earth, those who survive them will have an easier time starting over if they're skilled in this age-old profession.
+Besides the ability to fabicate much needed commodities, ceramic skills provide a bridge to mastering other trades as well, such as masonry, glass-forming, alchemy (chemistry), smelting and casting.

-Keep in mind that today's ready-made clay formulations and glazes won't be accessible after a mega-disaster strikes.
-You'll need to learn the older and simpler methods of working and firing clay.
-This tutorial, divided into six steps, starts from scratch.
+Keep in mind that today's ready-made clay bodies and glazes won't be available once a mega-disaster strikes.
+Consequently, you'll need to learn older, traditional methods for prospecting, mixing, forming and firing clay.
+This tutorial, divided into seven steps (five pages long), provides a guide to getting up to speed quickly.

 In the Northern U.K., a coastal area knowns as the Dunans yields a deposit of green clay in mudstone.
 Photo: UKGE Limited

-Clay has many definitions, so knowing when you've found the right stuff is not the slam-dunk task you might think.
-Field geologists describe clay vaguely as the smallest of rock particles.
-Under a microscope, these particles are a hundred times longer than they are wide.
+Clay has many definitions.
+So knowing when you've found the right stuff is not the slam-dunk task you might think.
+Field geologists describe it vaguely as the smallest of rock particles.
+Significantly, under a microscope, these particles are a hundred times longer than they are wide.
 That's why chemists prefer the term platelet when discussing clay.
-Platelets have a way of sliding along and past each other with just a tad of of moisture, clay has the ideal, a property known as plasticity.
-Besides that, when the water between the platelets dries out, the platelets compact together to create an almost impermeable barrier.
-Together, plasticity and impermeability make clay an invaluable material to build with.
+Moist platelets have a way of sliding along and past each other, a property known as plasticity.
+Even better, when the moisture between them dries out, platelets compact together to create an impermeable barrier.
+Together, plasticity and impermeability make clay an invaluable material for construction.

-Now, if you ask gardeners for their definition of clay, they'll point to the hardpan under the topsoil in their backyards and start groaning.
+Now, if you ask gardeners for their definition of clay, they'll point to the hardpan under the topsoil in their backyards and groan with misery.
 This clay is the bane of all plants, shovels and irrigation systems.
-Depending on where you live, you may be able to dig it up and have a ready supply to use for pottery-making.
-However, in developed areas, you're not likely to find an un earth-moving equipment has intermixed the different stratas of the soil horizon together.
-When that happens, the clay becomes contaminated with sand, silt and humus -- a combination better known as dirt.
+But it's still clay and you might be able to put it to good use.
+In developed areas, you're not likely to find a pristine deposit though, since earth-moving equipment intermixes the different stratas of the soil horizon together.
+When that happens, the clay becomes contaminated with sand, silt and humus, a combination otherwise known as dirt.

 A potter in New Zealand extracts gray terra cotta clay from a ledge with a spade.